SorokinMaksimArtemovich/MTS-ML-CUP/README.md

 # solution for MTS-ML-CUP (https://ods.ai/competitions/mtsmlcup/leaderboard/private) - 49th place
 public score: 1,706045271
 <br>private score: 1,7061886202
-<br>In "data preprocessing" I generate features:
+<br>In "data preprocessing" directory I generate features:
 <ul>
   <li>by aggregation, encoding and making ALS embanding</li>
   <li>by splitting data to month, weak and day of month and aggregation it</li>